 Note that this upgrade will require some time to get used to it.
 If you’re into practicing the range or focused dry-firing, it will take some acclimatization to your new setup.

 When it comes to upgrading your service rifle for competition, it’s crucial to clearly see and visualize your target as something more than a shapeless dark dot.
-You’ll need a proper scope to help you focus on the front sight.
+You’ll need a proper scope, such as a rimfire rifle scope, to help you focus on the front sight.
+You can check online stores like TX Fowlers for more scopes.
+Choose the one best suits.

 Some rules don’t allow installing a rear sight assembly that adds a corrective lens to your scope.
 Optical sights are also a solution, but they are a bit outdated.
 Fortunately, there is a wide range of the latest, cutting-edge optics designed by the latest rigors of military-grade service rifles.